On the Might of Princes: History

 In 2020, the bands sophomore album, Where you Are and Where You Want to Be turned twenty and was remastered and re-released by Dead Broke Rekerds with additional bonus tracks not featured on the original release.
-Shortly thereafter, drummer, Chris Enriquez started a GoFundMe to make a documentary about the band entitled Hold on to a Time (named after a line from their song Water vs the Anchor.)
+Shortly thereafter, drummer Chris Enriquez started a GoFundMe to make a documentary about the band entitled Hold on to a Time (named after a line from their song Water vs the Anchor).
 The film premiered September 28, 2023 to a sold out audience at Nitehawk Cinema in Brooklyn, NY.

 In 2023, the bands third and final album Sirens turned twenty and was remixed, remastered and re-released by Dead Broke Rekerds in partnership with Revelation Records, who originally released the album in 2003.
 The band celebrated its twenty year anniversary as well as the life of Jason Rosenthal at the ten year mark of his passing with a string of shows in New York at The Brooklyn Monarch on September 29, 2023, Amityville Music Hall on September 30, 2023 and Saint Vitus Bar on October 1, 2023.
-The shows featured Nicole Keiper Childrey (drums on select tracks), Chris Enriquez (drums), Lou Fontana (guitar/vocals) and Tommy Orza (bass) and marked the debut of current vocalist, Rachel Rubino (of the bands, Open City, Bridge & Tunnel, Each Other’s Mothers, Con Amore and Regarding I), guitarist, Tom Tierney (of the bands, Julie Christmas, Tidal Arms) and keyboardist, Justin Williams (of the bands, Bearchild, Judas Knife, Light Tower, Effective Relief, Gracer and Lux Curagrous.)
+The shows featured Nicole Keiper Childrey (drums on select tracks), Chris Enriquez (drums), Lou Fontana (guitar/vocals) and Tommy Orza (bass) and marked the debut of current vocalist, Rachel Rubino (Open City, Bridge & Tunnel, Each Other’s Mothers, Con Amore and Regarding I), guitarist, Tom Tierney (Julie Christmas, Tidal Arms) and keyboardist, Justin Williams (Bearchild, Judas Knife, Light Tower, Effective Relief, Gracer and Lux Curagrous).
 It is unclear whether the band will continue to do more in the future.

 On August 2nd, 2025, the group performed as part of New Friends Fest DIY of which the band stated during their performance that it was likely their first show they have played in Canada.

+On The Might Of Princes is scheduled to play at Collective Effort Fest in New York City in October 2026.